Lapidis2/wireframing/README.md

 ## in figme given the types of wireframing present is
 * Low fidelity wireframe as it use simple designs and styles without detailed design.
+## Wireframing Tools
+### Recommended Tool: Figma

+**Figma** is a cloud-based design tool ideal for wireframing and UI/UX design.
+It allows real-time collaboration, supports both low- and high-fidelity wireframes, and requires no installation.
+With its intuitive interface and built-in prototyping features, Figma makes it easy to design, share, and iterate on wireframes efficiently.